 False warranties, guarantees, bait-and-switch selling, and fake reviews are examples of the offences that marketers should look out for and avoid.
 Failing to abide by the regulations of this act will lead to a penalty of up to $10 million for businesses and $750,000 for individuals.

 In all fairness, following the action is pretty simple.
 It just expects marketers to show themselves for who they really are, represent their products and services rightly, and not intend on carrying out any fraudulent advertising activities.

 Consumer Protection Legislation

 Consumer protection laws are present in almost all provinces and territories of Canada.
 It is provincial and works in conjunction with the Competition Act.
 Such provincial laws differ for every province and territory but serve the basic motto of protecting consumers against unfair and fraudulent marketing practices.

 Generally, all the provincial consumer protection laws cover general misleading advertising methods and industry-specific rules both.
 Moreover, there are several ASC code rules to be followed.
 The Advertising Standards Canada (ASC) code governs various types of advertising activities, including direct mail marketing.
 It has laid down several regulations to combat fraudulent activities and misleading advertisements.

 Canada’s Anti-Spam Legislation (CASL)

-CEMs could be either emails, text, or instant messages that are sent for offering any kind of business transaction, opportunity, and promotion.
-Not just the message, even the hyperlinks and contact details in the message are also responsible for defining a message as a CEM.
+CEMs could be emails, texts, or instant messages that are sent to offer any kind of business transaction, opportunity, and promotion.
+Not just the message, but even the hyperlinks and contact details are also responsible for defining a message as a CEM.